cat-astrophic/energy_subsector_emissions/README.md

 ## Description

+This repo contains everything used in the paper "Have Greenhouse Gas Emissions from US Energy Production Peaked?
+State Level Evidence from Six Subsectors" which has been accepted for publication in *Environment Systems and Decisions*.

-This script uses the accompanying csv files to forecast greenhouse gas (GHG) emissions for the US at the state and national level for the energy production sector and six of its subsectors (seven total categories).
+The main script (state_level_stats.py) uses the accompanying csv files to forecast greenhouse gas (GHG) emissions for the US at the state and national level for the energy production sector and six of its subsectors (seven total categories).

 It runs two different regression models for each of the seven categories: both are AR-1 autoregressive models, one specified to test the EKC hypothesis, the other is a linear GDP model

 It then forecasts gdp per capita and a series of covariates at the state level.

-Using these forecasts and the parameters from the regression models, each of these scenarios is forecasted for each of the seven different categories.
+Using these forecasts and the parameters from the regression models, each of these scenarios is forecasted for the energy production sector and for each subsector.

+Subsector level forecasts are aggregated and compared to the sector level forecasts for energy production.

+US EPA data is normalized with respect to the primary data set and used to determine which forecasts were most accurate.

 A few plots are created and saved as eps files.